 Through the PHR Assistance Fund, financial assistance is available to physicians who cannot afford treatment for depression, Substance Use Disorders, or other problems.
 Financial assistqance also is available for short-term living expenses while a physician receives treatment.
 Donations to the fund are appreciated and are tax-deductible.

 The committee also offers assistance, education, and literature to help medical students and resident physicians who may know of a peer who needs assistance or who may need assistance themselves.

-PHR CME Courses
+PHW CME Courses